petherin/concurrency-in-go-src/readme.md

 The goroutine closes over the iteration variable `salutation`.

-Usually, the loop finishes before the goroutines inside the lop have a chance to start.
+Usually, the loop finishes before the goroutines inside the loop have a chance to start.
 So what is the value of `salutation`?
 It's the last value in the slice because it looped over everything and the last value was `good day`.

 Then the goroutines start and they hold onto the closed over `salutation` variable, which are all `good day`.